(Page 1 of 1)

 Solid state PCIe® flash storage opens bottlenecks to HBase performance, delivering up to 200x more I/O operations per second (IOPS) than HDDs.
 HBase today takes advantage of flash memory’s high performance, integrating flash storage into its architecture with a bucket cache feature.
 Bucket cache provides supplementary cache to DRAM and serves as a temporary cache store for data evicted from DRAM (LRU) cache.
 Flash-based caching can multiply the effective size of DRAM dedicated to HBase RegionServers, enabling a larger dataset to be processed faster than is possible with DRAM and HDDs alone.

 In internal LSI testing of random reads, flash caching proves a valuable and cost-effective addition to the HBase memory hierarchy.
 Flash caching can help boost HBase system performance and increases performance of the dataset size in scale-outs.

-The tests benchmarked the implementation of an HBase bucket cache using a Nytro™ MegaRAID® flash accelerator card, which increased operations per second by up to 7 times and reduced average latency by up to 12 times (Uniform Distribution).
-The Nytro MegaRAID acceleration card improved performance even more for the standard Zipfian distribution – a standard built-in distribution used by the Yahoo!
+The tests benchmarked the implementation of an HBase bucket cache using a Nytro™ MegaRAID® flash accelerator card, which increased operations per second by up to 7x and reduced average latency by up to 12x (Uniform Distribution).
+The Nytro MegaRAID acceleration card improved performance even more for the standard Zipfian Distribution – a standard built-in distribution used by the Yahoo!
 Cloud Serving Benchmark – reducing latency by 21x and 12x in the 95th and 99th percentiles, respectively.